quon-titative-biology/examples/scAlign_multiway_alignment/scAlign_multiway_pancreas.md

 ```

 ## Alignment of sequencing protocols
 Now we align the pancreas islets sequenced across different protocols using the results of `RunMultiCCA` as input to `scAlign`.
-After alignment, `scAlign` returns a
-low-dimensional joint embedding space where the effect of sequencing protocol is removed allowing us to use the complete dataset for downstream analyses such as clustering
-or differential expression.

 ```R
 ## Run scAlign with CCA results as input to the encoder (alignment).